Overcoming The "Low Revenue, High Overwhelm, Never Enough Time" Trap

 business - they focus on being the best at what they do.

-Furthermore, they make decisions as a (coach, consultant, author, service
+Furthermore, they make decisions as a (coach, consultant, author, service professional

 Luckily, I understand this situation first hand.
 I spent two years being an

-under-utilized, well-trained coach who was committed to being the best in my
+under-utilized, well-trained coach who was committed to being the best in my field.

-field.
 Problem was, I didn't have any money and I wasn't very happy.
 Please don't

 misunderstand me - it is really important to be good at what you do.
-I take great
+I take great pride

-the key to making a good living.
+making a good living.

 I realized somewhere in my second year of struggle and overwhelm that successful

-people with time and money freedom have a million-dollar business owner
+people with time and money freedom have a million-dollar business owner mindset -

-mindset - whether they have already created their millions or not!
+whether they have already created their millions or not!

 So if this is your situation, what should you do?